fourstacks/nova-checkboxes/README.md

+*NOTE*

+There is now a native field in Nova called Boolean Group that replicates this field when using the `saveUncheckedValues` option.
+It is recommended that if you are using this package with that option enabled that you switch to the native Nova field as this package is only sporadically maintained.

+---

 # A checkbox field for Nova apps

 This package contains a Laravel Nova field to add an array of checkboxes to your Nova resource forms and display the input from these fields.